 “It is really exciting to be working with alumni from UWEC,” Lyman Gingerich says.
 “My undergraduate students have commented that they appreciate seeing where alumni go and what they do with their degrees.”

-Read the full story in the Blugold View online to learn more about how UW-Eau Claire's partnerships with Mayo Clinic Health System and regional health science labs are not only providing one-of-a-kind undergraduate research opportunities for students but also making a real difference in the lives of patients.
+Read the full story in the Blugold View online to learn more about how UW-Eau Claire's collaborations with Mayo Clinic Health System and regional health science labs are not only providing one-of-a-kind undergraduate research opportunities for students but also making a real difference in the lives of patients.